Awannaphasch2016/TODO-Manager/README.md

     * project manager update todo list to TODO MANAGER arange based on project (separated by folders)
     * an employee can send pull requests to project which he/she is responsible for.
     * project manager approve/resolve pull request.
+* user can use 'here>' symbol to indicate actions in which users is currently working on.
+    * There should be only 1 'here>' for each hierarchy bullet level under the same parent bullet point.
+        * following this procedure, user can 'pause' current action/task by moving 'here>' symbol from 1 todo action to another.
+        * this enable 'pause-resume' properties of the TODO MANAGER

 ### SYSTEM REQUIREMENTS
 * children bullet points must describe a parent bullet point which their belong to